oimodeler/oimodeler/docs/source/index.rst

 oimodeler
 =========

-oimodeler is a project aiming at developping a modular and easily expandable python-based modelling software for optical interferometry.
+The oimodeler project aims at developping a modular and easily expandable python-based modelling software for optical interferometry.
 The project started end of 2021, and the software is currently at a very early stage of development.

 It will allow to manipulate data in the oifits format, build complex models from various components, simulate data from the model at the spatial frequencies of your observations, computed chi2, perform model fitting (using mcmc or other fitters), and plot results easily.
 It will allow many model components including gray or chromatic analytical models defined in Fourier or image plan, imported radial profile, images, image-cubes (with chromaticity), or the use of precomputed grids of models providing that the output is in fits image format.
 As the software is modular and object oriented, it is easy to expand it by creating new components by deriving abstract classes.